kriskowal/q/README.md

 });
 ```

-If the input promise gets fulfilled and you omit the value handler, the
+If the input promise gets fulfilled and you omit the fulfillment handler, the
 **value** will go to ``outputPromise``:

 ```javascript